MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Privacy; Data Auditing.
   - <details><summary>Digest</summary> we propose a new method called Ensembled Membership Auditing (EMA) for auditing data removal to overcome these limitations.
 We compare both methods using benchmark datasets (MNIST and SVHN) and Chest X-ray datasets with multi-layer perceptrons (MLP) and convolutional neural networks (CNN).
 Our experiments show that EMA is robust under various conditions, including the failure cases of the previously proposed method.

+- Dataset Inference: Ownership Resolution in Machine Learning. [[paper]](https://arxiv.org/abs/2104.10706) [[code]](https://github.com/cleverhans-lab/dataset-inference)
+  - Pratyush Maini, Mohammad Yaghini, Nicolas Papernot. *ICLR 2021*
+  - Key Word: Model Ownership; Model Extraction.
+  - <details><summary>Digest</summary> We introduce dataset inference, the process of identifying whether a suspected model copy has private knowledge from the original model's dataset, as a defense against model stealing.
+We develop an approach for dataset inference that combines statistical testing with the ability to estimate the distance of multiple data points to the decision boundary.

 - Membership Inference Attacks on Machine Learning: A Survey. [[paper]](https://arxiv.org/abs/2103.07853)
   - Hongsheng Hu, Zoran Salcic, Lichao Sun, Gillian Dobbie, Philip S. Yu, Xuyun Zhang. *ACM Computing Surveys*
   - Key Word: Survey; Membership Inference Attacks.